Victor Cousin: Political troubles disrupt career

-Reinstatement at the University
+Reinstatement at the university

-In 1828, Antoine Lefebvre de Vatimesnil, Minister of Public Instruction (1828–1829) in Martignac's ministry, recalled Cousin and Guizot to their professorial positions in the university.
+In 1828, Antoine Lefebvre de Vatimesnil, Minister of Public Instruction (1828–1829) in Martignac's ministry, recalled Cousin and Guizot to their professorial positions at the university (École Normale).
 The three years which followed were the period of Cousin's greatest triumph as a lecturer.
 His return to the chair was the symbol of the triumph of constitutional ideas and was greeted with enthusiasm.
-The hall of the Sorbonne was crowded as the hall of no philosophical teacher in Paris had been since the days of Pierre Abélard.
+The hall of the Sorbonne was crowded, as the hall of no philosophical teacher in Paris had been since the days of Pierre Abélard.
 The lecturer's eloquence mingled with speculative exposition, and he possessed a singular power of rhetorical climax.
-His philosophy showed strikingly the generalizing tendency of the French intellect, and its logical need of grouping details round central principles.
+His philosophy showed the generalizing tendency of the French intellect and its logical need for grouping details around central principles.

 There was a moral elevation in Cousin's spiritual philosophy which touched the hearts of his listeners, and seemed to be the basis for higher development in national literature and art, and even in politics, than the traditional philosophy of France.
 His lectures produced more ardent disciples than those of any other contemporary professor of philosophy.
 Judged on his teaching influence, Cousin occupies a foremost place in the rank of professors of philosophy, who like Jacobi, Schelling and Dugald Stewart have united the gifts of speculative, expository and imaginative power.
 The taste for philosophy—especially its history—was revived in France to an extent unknown since the 17th century.

 Influence on others

-Among those influenced by Cousin were Edgar Allan Poe, Théodore Simon Jouffroy, Jean Philibert Damiron, Adolphe Garnier, Pierre-Joseph Proudhon, Jules Barthélemy Saint-Hilaire, Felix Ravaisson-Mollien, Charles de Rémusat, Orestes Brownson, Ralph Waldo Emerson, Jules Simon, Paul Janet, Adolphe Franck and Patrick Edward Dove, who dedicated his book The Theory of Human Progression (1850) to him — Jouffroy and Damiron were first fellow-followers. students, and then disciples.
-Jouffroy always kept firm to the early — the French and Scottish — impulses of Cousin's teaching.
+Among those influenced by Cousin were Edgar Allan Poe, Théodore Jouffroy, Jean Philibert Damiron, Adolphe Garnier, Pierre-Joseph Proudhon, Jules Barthélemy Saint-Hilaire, Felix Ravaisson, Charles de Rémusat, Orestes Brownson, Ralph Waldo Emerson, Jules Simon, Paul Janet, Adolphe Franck and Patrick Edward Dove, who dedicated his book The Theory of Human Progression (1850) to him—Jouffroy and Damiron were first fellow-followers and then disciples.
+Jouffroy always kept firm to the early—the French and Scottish—impulses of Cousin's teaching.
 Cousin continued to lecture for two and a half years after his return to the chair.
 Sympathizing with the revolution of July, he was at once recognized by the new government as a friend of national liberty.
 Writing in June 1833, he explains both his philosophical and his political position:

 "I had the advantage of holding united against me for many years both the sensational and the theological school.
-In 1830 both schools descended into the arena of politics.
-The sensational school quite naturally produced the demagogic party, and the theological school became quite as naturally absolutism, safe to borrow from time to time the mask of the demagogue in order the better to reach its ends, as in philosophy it is by scepticism that it undertakes to restore theocracy.
+In 1830, both schools descended into the arena of politics.
+The sensational school quite naturally produced the demagogic party, and the theological school became quite as naturally absolutism, safe to borrow from time to time the mask of the demagogue in order to better reach its ends, as in philosophy it is by scepticism that it undertakes to restore theocracy.
 On the other hand, he who combated any exclusive principle in science was bound to reject also any exclusive principle in the state, and to defend representative government."